pypmc/pypmc/doc/introduction.rst

 make :math:`q` as close as possible to :math:`P`.

-In pypmc, we choose :math:`q` to be a mixture density composed of either Gaussian or student's t components :math:`q_j`
+In pypmc, we choose :math:`q` to be a mixture density composed of either Gaussian or Student's t components :math:`q_j`

 .. math::
    q(x) = \sum_j \alpha_j q_j(x), \: \sum_j \alpha_j = 1 \,.